celo-org/celo-monorepo/packages/docs/getting-started/glossary.md

 : A fixed number of blocks, configured in the network's genesis block, during which the same validator set is used for consensus.
 A validator election is carried out after the last block of an epoch, and any resulting changes to the validator set are written into that block's header.

 Epoch Rewards
-: Funds disbursed by the protocol at the end of every epoch as incentives for validators, validator groups, holders of Locked Gold that voted for validator groups that elected one or more validators, the Reserve, the Infrastructure Fund, and the Carbon Offsetting Fund.
+: Funds disbursed by the protocol at the end of every epoch as incentives for validators, validator groups, holders of Locked Gold that voted for validator groups that elected one or more validators, the Reserve, the Community Fund, and the Carbon Offsetting Fund.

 ERC-20
-: A standard interface for implementing cryptocurrencies or tokens as smart contracts.
+: A standard interface for implementing tokens as smart contracts.
 Balances associated with addresses are typically maintained inside the contract's storage.
 Both Celo Gold and Celo Dollars implement the ERC-20 interface.

 Ethereum
 : A project with which the code of the Celo Blockchain has shared ancestry.
 [Ethereum](https://www.ethereum.org) facilitates building general-purpose decentralized applications.